Tuwaiq-Academy-Training/project02/README.md

 # Week 2 Project

-# A Group Chat Application
+# Group Chat Application Backend

 you are tasked with building the backend of the new WhatsApp application that will take over the chatting industry.